- In the Classroom

 When damage occurs but no one takes responsibility, the House System will conduct an investigation to identify the responsible individual(s).
 If the responsible individual is identified, he/she is subject to replacement costs, fines, and other sanctions as deemed appropriate.
 If the responsible individual(s) cannot be identified, the residents of the wing, floor, or building will be assessed common area damage charges.
 Any appeal of room damage charges or common area damage charges must be submitted in writing to the Office of College House Administration within 30 days of the billing date.

 Residential Rooms/Apartments: The resident(s) will be responsible for the condition of the room assigned to him/her as well as the College property issued to the room.
 Each room will be inspected by Facilities & Operations staff prior to occupancy, and also upon termination of occupancy.
-Students are required to do an inspection of their room at occupancy with the provided room inventory form and report any issues to Facilities & Operations.
 Damage charges will be levied for any lack of cleanliness and/or damage/vandalism to, or theft or loss of college property, including loss of keys issued to the resident.
 Students are responsible for any damage or loss to the premises caused by their guests.
 Unless a specific resident is identified for the purpose of billing, the charges will be divided equally among the occupants of the room.

 If there is damage to suite/apartment common area, the occupants of the suite/apartment will each be billed an equal portion of the bill.